Nutrition & Metabolism

 GMS NU 700: Nutrition and Metabolism Seminar

 Students learn the principles of presenting an effective scientific talk, including the use of PowerPoint to create appropriate and effective slides.
-Each student is required to give three talks to their classmates during the semester as well as a final public research seminar talk at the end of the semester.
+In consultation with course faculty, each student selects a topic, two key papers and develops their presentation over the course of the semester within the class.
+Using feedback provided after each practice talk, students present their final public research seminar talk at the end of the semester.
+The course also expands knowledge of topics in nutrition and metabolism.
 2 cr, Spring sem.

 GMS NU 709: Research Design and Statistical Methods for Biomedical Sciences